eccko/TrashEraser-Debloat-Windows-10/README.md

 # TrashEraser
-> Application in terminal (CMD/Powershell) to remove garbage from windows 10 like stock apps, files in %temp% or even disabling cortana but keeps searching alive.
+> Application in terminal (CMD/Powershell) to remove garbage (include telemetry) from windows 10 like stock apps, files in %temp% or even disabling cortana but keeps searching alive.

 ## Table of contents
 * [Inspiration](#inspiration)